Pontelaff/spw_data_rec/README.md

 ## Hexdump Format

 The hexdump consists of a header containing meta data relevant for the recording and the packet based recording of the data traffic.
 Each packet is preceded by a timestamp.
 The first line of data in a packet forms the 12-bit packet header.
-Since the packages are only written when complete, they might not appear in strict chronological order.
-If needed, the packets can be sorted by the Timestamps in Wireshark.
+Since the packets are only written when complete, they might not appear in strict chronological order.
+If needed, the packets can be sorted by timestamps in Wireshark.

 ```
 # Trigger timestamp:   2022-03-08T20:14:02.598964125
-# Software version:    spw_package_decode v0.3.4
+# Software version:    spw_data_rec v0.3.4

 ### Configuration
 # Record duration:     5s